 How to Stop Foetal Hiccups in the Womb

-In a few weeks’ time, you will be pro at identifying your baby hiccups.
+In a few weeks’ time, you will learn to identify your baby hiccups.
 Although foetal hiccups are not painful, they can be distracting.
 The episodes of foetal hiccups should not last more than 15 minutes, but if they do, it can make you very uncomfortable.
 Your baby’s hiccups can make it difficult for you to sit back and relax.
-There are a few things can try to ease foetal hiccups, but there is no sure shot way of curing your baby in the uterus.
+There are a few things can try to ease foetal hiccups, but there is no proven way to prevent the baby from hiccuping in the womb.
 Doctors usually suggest the following things: